svidovich/stable-diffusion-environment/README.md

 ### Server Details and Endpoints

-\*\*NOTE: Currently this thing only uses "stabilityai/stable-diffusion-2-1".
+**NOTE: Currently this thing only uses "`stabilityai/stable-diffusion-2-1`".
 This was just for testing.
-We'll use different models going forward."
+We'll use different models going forward.**

 The server runs on a FastAPI backed by a single-worker `ThreadPool`.
 You can generate one image at a time, and then poll for the results while you wait.
 If the pool isn't available for generation, you'll get a 'too many requests' back from the generation endpoint.